 Chairs and Tables

 The College supplies chairs and 8-foot rectangular tables at no charge.
-Each table seats 8 people.
+Each table seats eight people.
 Please remember that tablecloths are not provided (see the Food & Beverage and Banquet sections below).
 A form will be sent to the Reunion Chair in February asking for tent details and your estimated attendance.
 Facilities will provide enough tables for your estimated attendance, as well as an additional 16 tables for other needs (catering, food, DJ, etc.).
 Your Class Assistants are responsible for setting up/taking down tables and chairs.

 Trash Barrels and Bulletin Boards

 If you would like a basic PA system with a microphone at your tent, please request this through your class liaison.
-They are assigned on a first come, first served basis.
+They are limited and assigned on a first come, first served basis.
 If you are hiring a DJ or band, most will offer you use of a microphone rather than reserving one through the College.
 If you require a projector and screen, speakers, stereo system, DVD player, extra refrigerator, etc. for headquarters, a member of the class should provide those items or rent them locally (view a list of potential suppliers).
 There is usually a television in each headquarters.